Seguridad y control de accesos

 • Crea un enlace para poder añadir un contacto.

-• Donde se necesario se ha de comprobar que el usuario está logeado y enviarlo a /index en caso contrario
+• Donde sea necesario se ha de comprobar que el usuario está logeado y enviarlo a /index en caso contrario